rehierl/node-tree-outliner/1-2-0-node-trees/1-0-core-definitions.md

 * i.e. `pEc <-> (p parent-of c) <-> (c child-of p)`
 * i.e. each edge is upward-oriented

+Note that, in both cases, the semantics of each edge is oriented in the direction of the corresponding edge.
+That is, the edges have consistently oriented semantics.

 Note that, if all edges are inverted (i.e. `child-of` semantics), the resulting oriented graph would in general no longer be a tree.
 That is, because the structure would then have one or more root nodes (i.e. the former leaf nodes) and always one, and only one leaf node (i.e. the former root).
 Consequently, and if non-linear, that structure would not correspond with the definition of an arborescence.
-Hence, a tree must have the `parent-of` semantics.
+Hence, such a tree must have the `parent-of` semantics.

 <!-- ======================================================================= -->
 ## remarks